 Your business expenses will include your capital expenses and operating expenses.
 A capital expense (CAPEX) is a one-time expense such as the purchase of fixed assets, business equipment, etc. On the other hand, an operating expense (OPEX) is an expense required for the day-to-day functioning of a business such as administrative expenses, research and development expenses, etc.

 This is the part of the plan where your investors will spend the most time.
 Make sure it is thorough and realistic.

 A business plan is important not just to secure funding but to keep a track of your business objectives.
 Therefore, you should develop a business plan that best serves your startup and its future growth.
 Keep it up to date and execute it properly.

 While you look for financing, apart from a business plan, be clear on what your financing goals are and if you are willing to give away equity for that?
 If you need working capital for your marketing or inventory needs, you should look at financing options like revenue-based financing where you can raise capital easily by pledging a percentage of your future ongoing revenues.

-We, at Velocity, are India’s largest revenue-based financier and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
+We, at Velocity, are India’s largest revenue-based lender and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
 Businesses with healthy revenue streams can get instant funds and can make the repayments as their revenue grows.
-To know more about how it works, check out our website.
 You can apply here, and get funded within 7 days.